ashishnagpal2498/Bookstack/frontend/Ashish_Nagpal_README.md

 # Getting Started

-To start with the project for this assignment, I cloned the [project repository](https://git.cs.dal.ca/anagpal/csci-5709-grp-13) which had 1 feature created by each group member.
+To start with the project development for this assignment, I cloned the [project repository](https://git.cs.dal.ca/anagpal/csci-5709-grp-13) which had 1 task of the feature created by each group member.
 Next, I checked out into my branch - ``ashish-nagpal``, took the latest pull from main branch and started making changes to complete the ``Book Library Feature``.

 # Prerequisites